“A drop of paradise in the middle of the ocean like no other…”

 What’s baffling is that it’s not happened already.
 The surrounding islands have felt the effects of mass tourism and their locals are starting to feel the tragedy of the commons.
 Perhaps the lack of water on the island has been a saving grace?
 Perhaps it’s the good nature of the locals who haven’t had the desire to sell their land to investors.
 I do know that times are definitely changing.
 Will the island we visited years ago still be the same?

 After many conversations with locals we were told that development was on the horizon.
-We saw areas near the port beginning to be cleared for roads and plots of land expanding.
+We saw areas near the port beginning to be cleared for roads and plots of land were expanding.
 We also had a long debate with an investor from Singapore who had come to buy land to develop ‘luxury’ accommodation.
 Local dive and snorkelling companies, with their trampling customers, had already impacted the local corals and ecosystems and levels of nesting endangered birds are slowly dropping.
 The local government is debating how to protect the island, right?
 Wrong.
 They are debating whether to develop a major tourist area or a limestone mining site!

 There is Hope!

-For many incredible islands like this one the future can seem pretty dark.
-BUT, I believe there is a great opportunity to move in the right direction.
+For many incredible islands like this one the future can seem pretty dark BUT I believe there is a great opportunity to move in the right direction.
 Although the forces of finance and capital are trying to claim and exploit every beauty this world has to offer, people are fighting back!

 On the land grassroots groups are working to restore habitats and protect wildlife.
 They also work to promote alternative sustainable livelihoods for local people while providing education.
 Designated bird sanctuaries are helping to maintain critically endangered species and huge tree reforestation programs have taken place!
-Come on eco-warriors!

 This is one of the most beautiful islands in the world, however, like many other, it has an uncertain future.
 If you are lucky enough to discover this incredible place (and remember you are lucky) then treat it with respect!
 Help to contribute to the islands conservation rather than it’s downfall.
 Preserve these beautiful places rather than treading it into non-existence.
 We as humans have quite a bad track record of not being respectful guests, this is why we are keeping the most beautiful island in the world a secret!